mesosphere/dcos-commons/docs/pages/_includes/services/managing.md

 # Updating Configuration

 You can make changes to the service after it has been launched.
-Configuration management is handled by the scheduler process, which in turn handles deploying {{ include.tech_name }} itself.
+Configuration management is handled by the scheduler process, which in turn handles deploying {{ include.techName }} itself.

 After making a change, the scheduler will be restarted and will automatically deploy any detected changes to the service, one node at a time.
-For example, a given change will first be applied to `{{ include.pod_type }}-0`, then `{{ include.pod_type }}-1`, and so on.
+For example, a given change will first be applied to `{{ include.podType }}-0`, then `{{ include.podType }}-1`, and so on.

 Nodes are configured with a "readiness check" to ensure that the underlying service appears to be in a healthy state before continuing with applying a given change to the next node in the sequence.
 However, this basic check is not foolproof and reasonable care should be taken to ensure that a given configuration change will not negatively affect the behavior of the service.